RetroDECK/ES-DE/INSTALL.md

-# ES-DE (EmulationStation Desktop Edition) v3.0 - Building and advanced configuration
+# ES-DE Frontend - Building and advanced configuration

 Table of contents: